Gorilla trekking

 How we're giving back

-Just by trekking to see the gorillas in Uganda or Rwanda you are contributing significantly to mountain gorilla conservation efforts.
+By joining a gorilla trek in Uganda or Rwanda you are contributing significantly to mountain gorilla conservation efforts.
 The mountain gorilla population living in the Virunga mountains has grown significantly over the last decade, largely due to the contribution to conservation efforts by travellers purchasing trekking permits.
-The rise in numbers follows the introduction of park guards, veterinary care, community support projects and regulated tourism Combined with a separate mountain gorilla population living in Bwindi Impenetrable National Park in Uganda, this brings the number of mountain gorillas up to more than 1,000 individuals.
+The rise in numbers follows the introduction of park guards, veterinary care, community support projects and regulated tourism.
+Combined with a separate mountain gorilla population living in Bwindi Impenetrable National Park in Uganda, this brings the individual number of mountain gorillas to more than 1,000.

 Combine your trek with other African adventures